Fyodor Logginovich van Heiden: Earlier career and marriage

-Governor-General
+Governor-General of Finland

-Although he had adopted Russian culture later in life, van Heiden was eagerly Russian and a Slavophile.
+Born into a family of Dutch and Danish origin, van Heiden had converted to Orthodoxy and fully embraced Russian culture.
+He was a committed Slavophile.
+He outlined his governing policy in secret memoranda at the start of his tenure.
+His line favoured the Finnish-speaking population, whom he regarded as the Russians' natural allies, at the expense of the Finland Swedes, whom he considered foreign to Russian culture.
+He aimed at a 'liberation' of the Finns from Swedish dominance and their return to the fold of Russia.

 He saw the Russification of Finland as a primary task.
 However, his reputation among Finns is better than many of his contemporaries, due to his subtle methods.
-By contrast, his successor General Bobrikov was widely considered a Russifying tyrant.
+By contrast, General Bobrikov, who was appointed governor-general in 1998, was widely considered a tyrant who promoted extreme Russification policies.

 To attain this goal, van Heiden supported the use of Finnish as the language of administration, university, and military, as opposed to the traditionally dominant Swedish.
-In appointments to public offices in government, administration, justice, and military, he favored the conservative and monarchist Finnish Party and those who had learned the Russian language well and resided in Russia, as opposed to possibly separatist Swedes and the liberal Swedish Party.
+In appointments to public offices in government, administration, justice, and military, he favored the conservative and monarchist Finnish Party and those who had learned the Russian language well and resided in Russia, as opposed to possibly separatist Swedes and the Swedish-speaking Liberal Party.
 Van Heiden furthered trade between Finland and Russia, and reduced customs formalities.

+During his tenure, several administrative reforms were implemented, among them a broad delegation of matters from the Emperor to the Senate, the right of initiative for the Estates, and the convening of the Diet every three years.
+Van Heiden also planned an expansion of press freedom, which had been restricted since the 1860s, but this was rejected in St. Petersburg.